wehyewww/independent-studies-river-crossing-animation/README.md

 1. Build grids in HTML page (Done!)
 2. Find out how to dynamically create animals (Done!)
 3. Create function to randomise animal count (Done!)
-4. Create function to dynamically create animals
+4. Create function to dynamically create animals (Done!)

 Will need to programtically assign animals and their start positions unique IDs